joshwlambert/DAISIEprep/README.md

 ## Help

-To report a bug please open an [issue](https://github.com/Neves-P/DAISIEprep/issues/new) or email at j.w.l.lambert@rug.nl.
+To report a bug please open an [issue](https://github.com/joshwlambert/DAISIEprep/issues/new) or email at j.w.l.lambert@rug.nl.

+## Contribute

+The DAISIE team always welcomes contributions to any of its packages.
+If you would like to contribute to this package please follow the [contributing guidelines](https://github.com/joshwlambert/DAISIEprep/tree/master/.github/CONTRIBUTING.md)

 ## Code of Conduct